aditi181920/competitive_pro/algo/masks/submask_enum.md

 1. FIRST
 ---
 Consider the ith bit.
-There are exactly there options for it:
+There are exactly there options for it:\
-1. it is not included in the mask m (therefore not included in submask s),
+  --> it is not included in the mask m (therefore not included in submask s),\
-2. it is not included in m, but not included in s
+  --> it is not included in m, but not included in s\
-3. it is included both in m and s
+  --> it is included both in m and s

 2. SECOND
 ---